DyHex/POMWright/docs/intro-to-using-pomwright.md

 #### Now lets use our POC to create a custom Playwright fixture so we can use it in our tests

+You can read further about fixtures in [Playwrights documentation](https://playwright.dev/docs/test-fixtures).

 ```TS
 // myApp.fixtures.ts
 import { test as base } from "pomwright";